jshum/blog/_posts/2013-08-06-a-tale-of-two-worlds.md

 ---
 layout: post
-title: "a tale of two worlds"
+title: "The intertwined tales of money and empathy"
 tldr: ""
 tags: []
 ---